Can You Eat Coffee Beans?

 And The Disadvantages

 O.K., now that we’ve got an idea of some of the pros to eating coffee beans directly, let’s take a look at the dark side of the coin.
-How can eating coffee beans be a drag on your health?
+How can eating them be a drag on your health?

 They are present in higher quantities in whole beans as compared to liquid coffee.